fosslight/fosslight_dependency_scanner/README.md

 ## 📖 User Guide
-Please see the [User Guide](https://github.com/fosslight/fosslight_dependency/blob/main/docs/user-guide.md) for more information on how to run each package manager.
+Please see the [**User Guide**](https://github.com/fosslight/fosslight_dependency/blob/main/docs/user-guide.md) for more information on how to install and run it.

 ## 👏 Contributing Guide
 We always welcome your contributions.
 Please see the [CONTRIBUTING guide](https://github.com/fosslight/fosslight_dependency/blob/main/CONTRIBUTING.md) for how to contribute.

 ## 📄 License

 Copyright (c) 2020 LG Electronics, Inc.
 FOSSLight Dependency is licensed under Apache-2.0, as found in the [LICENSE](https://github.com/fosslight/fosslight_dependency/blob/main/LICENSE) file.